Zhefan-Xu/CERLAB-UAV-Hardware/README.md

   - TODO: Wiring
   - TODO: Communication Protocal
   - TODO: ESC firmware
   - Purpose for calibration: ESC calibration is actually to find the Minimum&maximum PWM (Pulse-width modulation) value for the flight controller based purely on the battery.
 It does not require ESC!
 It is actually a calibration for controller based on battery.
+After calibration, the parameter related MAX/MIN_PWM is changed.
 - T265:
   - Facing downward by a certain angle (e.g. 30 - 60 degree) can help increase feature and prevent from view block.
 - Calibration: